 The manipulator in a codependent relationship of substance abuse behaves in ways that help them get what they want, such as money, drugs, or alcohol.
 This manipulation uses relationships to exploit those who care about them.
 The manipulation leaves the loved ones, friends, and other exploited parties feeling hurt, damaged, and taken advantage of, just as they have been.

 The enabler helps the manipulator by complying with what they’re doing, covering up for that person’s behaviors, and even encouraging the manipulation.
 This person may suffer from low self-confidence, abandonment fears, or other issues that keep them closely connected to the manipulator despite his or her negative actions.

 Codependent behavior is highly destructive to the individuals in the relationship and those close to them.
 Entire families suffer damage by the cycle of destruction the manipulator and enabler enact.

 When Codependency and Substance Abuse Collide

 Codependency usually centers on a negative purpose.
 Substance abuse is one such purpose.
 Whether one member of the couple or both are abusing drugs or alcohol, codependent living can keep the fire of addiction burning.
 Sadly, most enablers are unaware of the role they play in the addiction, making breaking the cycle even harder than one may think.
-The following treatment programs can help:

 Instead of refusing to help the substance abuser get drugs or alcohol, the enabler will go so far as to pay for these needs or drive the manipulator to a drug dealer.
 Even parents and adult children enable family members by providing money and transportation to get what the manipulator wants, often so they won’t get “sick” from withdrawal.